surfergrl/sgs-gift-guide/README.md

 - Those that offered choices had about 3 or 4 questions before presenting options.
 - Thomas Sabo and Pandora Me both offered visually appealing landing pages with a title, subtitle and a couple of lines to entice a user in.

-In conclusion, I cannot find a jewellery website which does what I am planning to do, but there are some elements that I can use to plan my functionality.
+In conclusion, I could not find a jewellery website which did what I planned to do, but there are some elements that I was able to use to plan my functionality.

-_Specifically, I want:_
+_Specifically, I wanted:_

 - Attractive interface and landing page to entice users (title, subtitle, image, explanation of purpose)
 - Clear purpose to the tool
-- Four or five questions
+- Four or five questions - ease of use, speed
-- Options to save/download/share
+- Options to save/download/share - these have not been implemented and are for future development
-- Ability to move backwards and forwards to change choices
+- Ability to move backwards and forwards to change choices - reset the form and try again

-I also looked at interactive gift guides for other products: https://blog.dot.vu/holiday-gift-guide-examples/ A digital tool that guides your audience toward the products that  would make a perfect gift will increase orders and, thus, sales.
+I also looked at interactive gift guides for other products: https://blog.dot.vu/holiday-gift-guide-examples/ 'A digital tool that guides your audience toward the products that would make a perfect gift will increase orders.'

----

-## Deployment

-The gift guide will be live on the [Surfergrl.co.uk](http://surfergrl.co.uk) website

-Within the main site I looked at presenting the Guide

-- On a whole new page within an iFrame
-- As a pop-up overlaid onto the shop Home page.
-- As a pop-up available from any page.

-I want deployment to be

-- Easy for me
-- Easily accessible for the user
-- Easy to update when necessary
-- Fits in with WordPress without too much extra code or workarounds which might compromise UX
-- An iFrame seems to be the only way to do this without having to edit WordPress templates or install plugins.

 ---